Merging Memory and Space: A State Space Neural Operator: Data Preprocessing and Training Details

 \paragraph{Factorized Fourier Neural Operator (FFNO).} The Factorized Fourier Neural Operator (FFNO), introduced by \citet{tranfactorized}, extends the original Fourier Neural Operator (FNO) \citep{lifourier} by modifying how the spectral integral kernel is applied.
+We use the standard FFNO implementation from \url{https://github.com/alasdairtran/fourierflow/}.
 Each FFNO layer operates on a spatial grid of size $|S|$ and a hidden dimension $h$, and is defined as a residual block:

-where $\sigma$ denotes the GeLU activation function \citep{hendrycks2016gaussian}, and $h'$ is an intermediate dimensionality used within the nonlinear mapping.
+where $\sigma$ denotes the ReLU activation function \citep{nair2010rectified}, and $h'$ is an intermediate dimensionality used within the nonlinear mapping.
 The integral operator $\mathcal{K}$ transforms $v$ in the Fourier domain and is computed by aggregating across spatial dimensions:

 where $\text{FFT}_\alpha$ and $\text{IFFT}_\alpha$ are the (inverse) discrete Fourier transforms applied along the $\alpha$-th spatial axis, and $R_\alpha \in \mathbb{C}^{h^2 \times k_{\text{max}}}$ are learned complex-valued projection matrices for each dimension.